 Videos like this only make the TSA more hated.
-They are basically saying “we hear your concerns and we don’t care.
+They’re basically saying, “We hear your concerns, and we don’t care.
 Deal with our intrusive ways!”
-By doubling down and not trying to accommodate travelers, there will be even more backlash and already there are calls in Congress to have hearing on this issue.
-It’s simply too big of an issue now.
+By doubling down and not trying to accommodate travelers, there will be even more backlash.
+Already there are calls in Congress to have a hearing on this issue.
+It’s simply too big of a problem now.